adutton/intro-cs-highschool/choose-good-test-data.md

 ## Adlibs/strings example

 Problem:
-> Ask the user for their name, a plural noun, and a place.
-Then print out their values in a sentence "My name is [name].
+> Create an adlib with a name, a plural noun, and a place.
+Print out the values in a sentence "My name is [name].
 I am taking [plural noun] to [place]."

 ### Pick something you know the answer to
 ```python